HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

           - `redirect.logout.ssl` to `true`
           - `redirect.logout.url` to the URL to be shown to the user after logout

-    These changes force the logout screen to the identity provider as opposed to the default DX Compose logout screen.
-These changes also ensure that any relevant HTTP cookies are cleared so that the user is logged out.
+    This configuration forces the logout screen to the identity provider instead of the default DX Compose logout screen.
+This also ensures that any relevant HTTP cookies are cleared and the user is actually logged out.

 3. Run the `helm upgrade` to apply the changes to DX Compose.